kauffecup/kauffecup.github.io/posts/_posts/2016-03-01-cognitive-applications.md

 ### ok, I'm still confused by all of the buzzwords being thrown around.

 I've always found it best to walk through an example, no matter how hypothetical it may be.
-The quintessential cognitive example is typically some kind of personal assistant, but that's boring so let's pick something else.
+The quintessential cognitive example is some kind of personal assistant, but that's boring so let's pick something else.

 Let's pick something crazy exciting... like shopping?
 But seriously, *shopping*.
 The *most* exciting.